1997 Indianapolis 500: Aftermath

 After the 25/8 qualifying controversy, rain delays, and bungling of the final lap by the officials, as well as the scrapping of the split-calendar IRL schedule, the 1997 Indy 500 represented a relative low-point for the then-fledgling IRL.
 The high attrition exposed growing pains for the new chassis and engine formula.
 The battle of the engine suppliers was completely one-sided, as Oldsmobile dominated, taking the top 11 finishing positions.
 Infiniti saw no cars in contention during most of the race.

 The race also marked the end of the IRL's lucrative initial exclusive contract with ABC Sports, which was not renewed in its entirety.
 While the Indy 500 itself would remain on ABC, as well as a handful of other races, the IRL would have to complete their TV scheduling with other networks for two and a half years.

 The first move to make amends was to drop the 25/8 rule permanently.
-Two weeks later at Texas Motor Speedway, during the inaugural True Value 500, the increasing dissatisfaction with USAC's officiating hit the boiling point.
+Two weeks later, at Texas Motor Speedway, during the inaugural True Value 500, the increasing dissatisfaction with USAC's officiating hit the boiling point.
 A malfunction in the electronic scoring system scored Billy Boat as the winner of the race.
-Meanwhile, Indy 500 winner Arie Luyendyk stormed in victory lane, claiming he was robbed of the victory which led to a physical altercation between him & Boat's car owner A. J. Foyt.
-The following day, the error was discovered, and was another black mark on USAC's record.
+Meanwhile, Indy 500 winner Arie Luyendyk stormed in victory lane, claiming he was robbed of the victory, which led to a physical altercation between him and Boat's car owner A. J. Foyt.
+The following day, the error was discovered, and it was another black mark on USAC's record.
 Two weeks later, USAC was officially relieved of the duty of sanctioning the IRL, and was replaced by an in-house effort.

-On the competition side, Luyendyk became the only driver to win an Indy 500 both before and after the open wheel "split."
+On the competition side, Luyendyk became the only driver to win an Indy 500 both before and after the open wheel "split".
 Luyendyk had previously won the 1990 Indianapolis 500, at a time when most of the field consisted of CART series regulars.
 Luyendyk also had the distinction of winning the race with both a turbocharged (1990) and a normally aspirated (1997) engine, as well as winning a race with Goodyear and Firestone tires.

-In just his second Indy car race, and as a one-off driver, Jeff Ward finished in a remarkable 3rd place, winning Rookie of the Year honours.
-After battling with Luyendyk for most of the race, Tony Stewart could only finish the race in 5th place, behind Buddy Lazier.
-Indy car debutant Billy Boat and rookie Robbie Groff also finished in the top-10, with Robbie Buhl in between.
-With his 12th-place finish, 12 laps down, as the highest Infiniti placed driver, Mike Groff retained the IRL points lead, with a 5-point advantage over Davey Hamilton, who finished sixth.
+In just his second Indy car race, and as a one-off driver, Jeff Ward finished in a remarkable third place, winning Rookie of the Year honours.
+After battling with Luyendyk for most of the race, Tony Stewart could only finish the race in fifth place, behind Buddy Lazier.
+Indy car debutant Billy Boat and rookie Robbie Groff also finished in the top 10, with Robbie Buhl in between.
+Mike Groff finished as the highest Infiniti placed driver in twelfth place despite losing twelve laps and retained the IRL points lead, with a five-point advantage over Davey Hamilton, who finished sixth.